 Skip to main content

-When paired with clinical cognitive testing, the Quest AD-Detect® portfolio can help uncover a broader view of your patients’ Alzheimer’s risk.
+When paired with clinical cognitive testing, our AD-Detect® ABeta 42/40 and p-tau217 Evaluation can help uncover a broader view of what may be contributing to your patient's cognitive impairment.
 And the sooner you have that information, the sooner you and your patients can take actions like

 • Make more informed referrals so that specialists are ready to take the best next step in patient care